adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_2.md

 ### Recommended traning pack
 well I am sorry but there is NO packs for this one but I can tell you stuff you can do for all the tips.
 #### Save Boost
-Turn unimited boost in freeplay and get the small boost pads.
+Turn unimited boost of in freeplay and get the small boost pads.
 #### Stop Ball Chasing
 Practice in match.
 #### Camara Settings